forestdb/forestdb.org/models/bayesian-data-analysis.md

 (barplot posterior-bias "posterior on biased-weight")
 ~~~

 The posterior on response noise is peaked around 0.5.
-That is our best guess is that fifty percent of the data comes from noise---does this seem high to you?
+Our best guess is that fifty percent of the data comes from noise---does this seem high to you?
 What is the difference between the model with noise and the model without noise?
 (Theoretically, but also how do the predictions differ?)

 Notice that while the scatter plot looks a bit better, our problem isn't really solved by factoring in response noise (though it is useful and informative to do so).